San279/train-object-detect-FOMO-esp32/Readme.md

  <br/> <br/>
  ![alt text](/Images_for_readme/learning_block.PNG)
 <br/><br/> <br/>
 4. After saving the impulse you will be directed to a new section.
 In this section, you can choose whether images will be train in Grayscale or RGB feature.
-I've left it as RGB for this project.
-Click on save parameters to go next.
+I've left it as RGB for this project. <strong> Click on save parameters to go next. </strong>
 <br/>  <br/>
  ![alt text](/Images_for_readme/rgb.PNG)
 <br/> <br/>